unfoldingWord/oce-editor-tools/packages/mui-core/src/components/PrintDrawer.md

-# PrintModal demo
+# PrintDrawer demo

-The demo demonstrates using the PrintModal for rendering an Usfm text
+The demo demonstrates using the PrintDrawer for rendering an Usfm text

 ```js
 import React, {useState} from 'react'